![Nathan-Hutting_white_high-res[1].gif](https://static.wixstatic.com/media/edf4b1_688c3e059eb841e2a4026bebf4e4abc5~mv2.gif)

 Associate Professor

 Nathan is currently working in the Netherlands as an associate professor at HAN University of Applied Sciences in the Occupation & Health research group.
 He also works as a physiotherapist and manual therapist in private practice and serves as a board member of several associations, including VvAA, the largest association of healthcare professionals in the Netherlands with over 130,000 members.
+Nathan is the Vice President of the International Federation of Manual and Musculoskeletal Physical Therapists (IFOMPT), a specialty group of World Physiotherapy.
+He is the Deputy-Editor of Musculoskeletal Science and Practice, a peer-reviewed scientific journal.

 Research Interests